 I’m a cell biologist interested in protein homeostasis and cellular quality control pathways, and their impairment during extraneous stress, disease and aging.
 Currently as a postdoctoral fellow at Calico Life Sciences, I use C. elegans to study how germ cells tackle protein quality control during maturation to ensure a healthy proteome required for germline immortality.
 During my PhD training at Indian Institute of Science, I studied mitochondrial protein import and folding in maintenance of organelle function and homeostasis, and in context of neurodegenerative diseases such as Parkinson’s disease.

 Outside of research, I enjoy engaging in science outreach with the overall goal of promoting science and technology education and supporting professional careers in STEM fields.
 I actively volunteer for organizations including Women in Bio (Membership Committee Chair, San Francisco chapter), The American Society for Cell Biology (ASCB Ambassador) and Science Buddies (Expert, ‘Ask an Expert’ Program).
-At preLights, I’m excited to contribute my part to open and accessible science.
+At preLights, I’m excited to be a voice for ECRs and contribute my part to open and accessible science.